Contents

 - Young competition – for children up to 15 years old

-- The Sir Patrick Moore Prize for Best Newcomer – for people who started astrophotography in the year prior (since January 2020, for the 2021 competition) and have not entered the competition before.
+- The Sir Patrick Moore Prize for Best Newcomer – for people who started astrophotography in the year prior and have not entered the competition before.

 Judging and prizes